The Doctor (play): UK Tour/West End

 The Adelaide Festival cast had been contracted to play a run in the West End starting in April 2020, but this was postponed due to the coronavirus pandemic.
-The play toured from 5 September 2022 and will open on 29 September 2022 at the Duke of York's Theatre in London.
+The play toured from 5 September 2022 and opened on 29 September 2022 at the Duke of York's Theatre in London.

 European transfers

 In 2021, the same creative team premiered a Dutch-language version at Internationaal Theater Amsterdam, in a translation by Aus Greidanus Jr and starring the actors of the ITA ensemble.

 A German-language version in a translation by Christina Schlögl opened at the Burgtheater in Vienna on 7 January 2022, bringing the play full circle to the city where its source play, Professor Bernhardi, was originally composed.

-Reception
+Critical reception

 On its premiere in London, The Doctor met with positive reviews.
 Michael Billington of The Guardian awarded the play five stars, and praised its handling of themes like identity politics and medical ethics.
 In another five-star review, Fiona Mountford of The Telegraph described it as: "thrilling series of games of theatricality and rugpulling in which nothing is quite what – or who – it seems.
 We are, the play says from its slickly impersonal set on a slow revolve, far more complex than a series of simplistic labels."
 Writing for The New York Times, Matt Wolf gave a more mixed review, saying that the play "may not quite reach the heights" of Icke's previous work, and that "[y]ou might argue that Mr. Icke takes on more themes than he can handle."
 Aleks Sierz praised the play's pacing, acting and dialogue, which he described as "moving as well as energizing."

 It was nominated for the Laurence Olivier Award for Best New Play, in addition to Stevenson's Best Actress nomination.